Hybrid Coronary Intervention

-The University of Maryland Medical Center is among the first hospitals in the U.S. to do the combined procedure in the same operating room, and our doctors have played a pioneering role in this area.
+The University of Maryland Heart Center is among the first hospitals in the U.S. to do the combined procedure in the same operating room, and our doctors have played a pioneering role in this area.

-Our operating room is both a fully equipped surgical suite and a state-of-the-art cardiac catheterization laboratory in the same room.
+The hybrid operating room is both a fully equipped surgical suite and a state-of-the-art cardiac catheterization laboratory in the same room.

 This combined OR presents a tremendous advantage, because if for some reason doctors are unable to get a satisfactory result from the angioplasty side, then they can convert to an open bypass operation.
 The patient won't have to be moved to another room because they will already be in an operating room, which is equipped with a heart-lung machine.
-The hybrid operating room is a high-tech treatment unit that can definitely be regarded as the operating room of the future.
+The hybrid operating room is a high-tech treatment unit that is regarded as the operating room of the future.

 The University of Maryland Medical Center is proud of having surgeons and interventional cardiologists who cooperate in order to obtain a perfect therapy concept for the patient.

 Please call if you would like to make an appointment or talk to someone about our services.
 Patients dial 1-866-408-6885, physicians dial 410-328-6622 or 1-800-318-1019.

 This page was last updated: February 4, 2014